msalah1193/testProject/README.md

  let controller = paymentBuilder.build(inside: overlay) // handle the result

 ```
-in order to add message Placeholder to replace in success message , you should add messagePlaceholder before building the module
+in order to add message Placeholder to replace in success message , you should add `messagePlaceholder` before building the module

 > for example if your message "your payment 50$ is successfully done at 12/5/2020 "
-> your messagePlaceholder object should contain ["50$","12/5/2020"] , and The arrangement is taken into account .
+> your `messagePlaceholder` object should contain ["50$","12/5/2020"] the value that didn't depend on `WCS`, and The arrangement is taken into account .

 ```swift